 How long have you been an AWWA member and what have you gotten from your membership?

-Do you have any hobbies and outside interests?
+What are your hobbies and outside interests?

 What legacy would you like to leave behind?